 FIs lack an emotional connection with customers, like other consumer brands.
 Most customers are not interested in banking products per se but in the outcomes.
 Often, customers also feel that their banks don’t know them, as the single customer view and contextual/personalized marketing is still not a reality for most institutions.

 Goals and Objectives

 Lifestyle banking aims to increase customer relevance beyond the narrow scope of traditional products.
-Trust in banks can be the basis for the bank to transform into advisor, aggregator, and facilitator to fulfill a customer’s financial needs and beyond.
-Comprehensive partnerships with other industries, such as retail, F&B, and travel, are instrumental.
+The high trust in banks can be the basis for the bank to transform into a trusted advisor, aggregator, and facilitator when it comes to customer’s financial needs and beyond.
+Comprehensive partnerships with other industries, such as retail, F&B, and travel are instrumental.